 True crime anniversaries in June

-1st June: The abduction and murder or Mark Tildesley (1984)
+1st June: The abduction and murder of Mark Tildesley (1984)

-It later emerged that Mark had been abducted, tortured, raped and murdered by a London-based paedophile gang led by Sidney Cooke, often recognised as the UK’s most dangerous paedophile.
+It later emerged that Mark had been abducted, tortured, raped and murdered by a London-based paedophile gang whose members included Sidney Cooke, often recognised as the UK’s most dangerous paedophile.
 Gang member Leslie Bailey was charged with Mark’s murder in 1991.

-16th June: The murder of Arthur Lambinio-Hughes by his stepmother (2020)
+16th June: The murder of Arthur Lambinjo-Hughes by his stepmother (2020)

-Arthur Lambinio-Hughes was a six-year-old boy living in the West Midlands when he was murdered by his stepmother.
+Arthur Lambinjo-Hughes was a six-year-old boy living in the West Midlands when his stepmother murdered him.
 Arthur’s short life had been significantly affected by the national lockdowns and many of the agencies involved in his care were not as closely involved as they should have been at the time of his death.

 Both his father and stepmother’s behaviour became abusive, and his stepmother Emma Tustin killed him through a severe assault.
 Tustin and Arthur’s father, Thomas Hughes, were convicted of murder and manslaughter respectively.